tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The length field may be omitted and therefore the record consumes the entire rest of the datagram in the lower level transport.
-In this case it is not possible to have multiple DTLSShortCiphertext format records in the same datagram.
+In this case it is not possible to have multiple DTLSCiphertext format records without length fields in the same datagram.

 Omitting the length field MUST only be used for data which is protected with one of the application_traffic_secret values, and not for messages